Exabyte-io/documentation/docs/accounts/accounting/payment-methods.md

 Any Credit Card payment method can furthermore be removed from the account's list by clicking on `Remove` in the correct entry row.

-The location of both the "Set Default" and "Remove" features in the list of payment methods is highlighted in the below image.
+The location of both the "Set Default" and "Remove" features in the list of payment methods is highlighted in the below image:

 ![Remove Default Payment](/images/remove-default-payment.png "Remove Default Payment")